Sources:”A Closer Look On Forensic Science“ written by Archana Singh

 The scene of occurrence undergoes rapid changes.
 The weather, the vegetable growth, and the living beings make extensive changes in comparatively short periods.

 Samples degrade with time, Bodies decompose, tire tracks & bite marks fade, the firearm barrel loosens, metal objects rust, etc.

 4. Principle of Comparison

 “Only the likes can be compared” is the principle of comparison.

-It emphasize the necessity of providing like samples and specimens for comparisons with the questioned items.
+It emphasizes the necessity of providing samples and specimens for comparisons with the questioned items.

 A questioned hair can only be compared to another hair sample, same with tool marks, bite marks, tire marks, etc.

-A specimen obtained by writing on the same wall, at the same height and with the same instrument and then photographed.
+A specimen is obtained by writing on the same wall, at the same height, and with the same instrument and then photographed.
 It can be matched.

 Once handwriting available on a photograph allegedly written on a wall was compared with the specimen written on paper.
 It did not give worthwhile results.